juliexxvi/wordle/README.md

 Over the past few weeks, people have been sharing tweets and posts showing a collection of small green and gray boxes.
 If you’ve come across those but don’t know what it’s all about – that’s Wordle.
 A free word-guessing game that’s available online.

 The objective of the game is to unlock a secret 5-letter word.
 You only have six attempts to do so and there’s a new puzzle available when you refresh the page.
-If you didn’t get it in the first six tries, you have to wait until the next day to try and redeem yourself.

 ### 2. Functionality / features: